Skeleton Clustering: Dimension-Free Density-based Clustering: Simulations

 The results are given in Figure~\ref{fig::yingyang2}.
 We observe that when dimension increases, traditional methods (SL, KM, SC) fail to give good clustering results while skeleton clustering can generate nearly perfect clustering.
-Across all the data dimensions, the Voronoi density, the simplest measure among the three proposed similarity measures, gives the best performance in skeleton clustering framework.
-Face density and Tube density both have satisfying performance.
-Average distance density becomes problematic in high-dimensional settings but still gives significantly better performance than directly applying single-linkage hierarchical clustering or spectral clustering.
-The fact that all skeleton clustering methods perform better than the traditional methods highlights the effectiveness of using the skeleton clustering framework.
-Moreover, all three density-based similarity measures outperform the average distance, which illustrates the power of using density-based weights in clustering.
+The KmH approach has better performance than the skeleton clustering using average distance, but skeleton clustering with other proposed density-aided similarity measures has better clustering results.
+This illustrates the effectiveness of using the skeleton clustering framework and highlights the advantage of using the proposed density-aided weights in clustering large-dimensional data.
+Across all the data dimensions, the Voronoi density, the simplest measure among the three proposed similarity measures, gives the best performance in the skeleton clustering framework.